jsullivan/CSS3-Horizontal-combo-chart/README.markdown

-A simple horizontal combo chart.
-It serves the same purpose as a pie chart, except it's fluid and rectangular.
+A simple horizontal combo chart, serving the same purpose as a pie chart, except it's fluid, rectangular, and has a better reputation.

 To use, paste this into your html: